 "I was that girl in high school who did all of her friends' hair.
 I went to cosmetology school directly after, and then took a break from it.
 In Memphis, where I'm from, doing hair isn't that glamorous.
 They don't treat hair as an art form; they treat it as a trade.
 So I put it on the shelf for a long time and did banking and real estate.
 Once the market crashed, I reinserted myself and picked up hair from there.

 "At that time, we were living in Atlanta because my husband is in the military.
-That was the first time that I had an opportunity to see the beauty industry being treated as something for celebrities, as opposed to being just a neighborhood beautician.
+That was the first time that I had an opportunity to see the beauty industry being treated as something for celebrities, as opposed to being just a neighbourhood beautician.
 In Atlanta, you were a hairstylist or a hairdresser.
 You hung out with celebrities, and you had features and editorials.
 That intrigued me."

 "In 2013, I did a reality TV show called Big Rich Atlanta.
 That was the first time I really had an opportunity to be on the other side of the camera and be behind the scenes in that capacity.
 I remember being most surprised about the pay, to be honest.
-I didn’t realize that you could make that type of money being a hairdresser.
+I didn’t realise that you could make that type of money being a hairdresser.
 I only knew about the $25 haircut.
 In the professional industry, the sky is the limit.
 My perspective of the beauty industry changed, and once that happened, I didn’t stop.

 "I never assisted, either.
 I was always so afraid that no one would really help me, because it was so competitive.
 So I studied on my own.
 I practiced on my own.
 I did everything on my own because I didn't trust that anyone would say 'hey, Nai'vasha, let me put you under my wing and take you in.'
 No one ever did that for me, so I did it all for myself."